HoTT/Coq-HoTT/STYLE.md

 ### Non-core files ###

-- `theories/categories/*`: The categories library, which is not part of the core, but nevertheless lives in `theories/` for some reason.
+- `theories/categories/*`: The categories library, which is not considered part of the core (e.g. it uses unicode), but nevertheless lives in `theories/`.

 - `contrib/HoTTBook`: This file lists all the definitions and theorems from the HoTT Book and gives pointers to where the corresponding